carloscdno/salon-appointment-scheduler/README.md

-# salon-appointment-scheduler
+# Salon Appointment Scheduler
 Third project in the Relational Database course from FCC.

 I had to create a scheduler for a ficticious salon following this criteria:

-Complete the tasks below
+# Complete the tasks below
 •	You should create a database named salon

 •	You should connect to your database, then create tables named customers, appointments, and services